MoHampton/100-days-of-Code2/log.md

 **Today's Progress**: SharePoint Designer Training Day 2

-**Thoughts** Today we focused on document librarys with custom views and spent half of the day reviewing permissions.
+**Thoughts** Today we focused on document libraries with custom views and spent half of the day reviewing permissions.
 I found a few pockets where I could embed HTML code in advance modification areas.
 I will also research an infopath form that links to several different calendars, lists and document libraries.
 Tomorrow will be the last day of class. :(

 ---